ahnpj/incident-response-and-investigations/web-application-compromise-investigations/web-authentication-brute-force-account-compromise-investigation/investigation-walkthrough.md

 ---

+### Scenario Context

+A potential web application account compromise was suspected after the application’s authentication telemetry showed an abnormal spike in failed login attempts over a short time window.
+The volume, timing, and consistency of these failures suggested automated credential abuse rather than normal user error (for example, scripted brute-force or password spraying).

+The investigation was triggered by this elevated failure activity and focused on answering whether the attacker:

+- Identified valid usernames through repeated login attempts (account enumeration),
+- Successfully authenticated to at least one real account,
+- Reused compromised credentials from additional infrastructure, and
+- Benefited from insecure credential handling within the application’s own logs.

+Because only application-layer authentication logs were available (JSON + HTTP metadata) and no host or network forensics were in scope, the investigation centered on correlating login outcomes, usernames, User-Agent strings, targeted endpoints, and source IP behavior to reconstruct the full authentication-abuse sequence leading to confirmed account compromise.

+---

 ### Incident Scope

 The scope of this investigation is limited to post-incident analysis of web application authentication telemetry.
 The analysis focused exclusively on application-layer authentication logs captured in JSON format and associated HTTP request metadata.